-These financial statements are prepared on the assumption that the Company will continue as a going concern and realize its assets and discharge its liabilities in the normal course of business.
-Management is aware, in making its going concern assessment, of material uncertainties related to events and conditions that may cast significant doubt upon the Company's ability to continue as a going concern.
-At December 31, 2012, the Company had a working capital deficiency of \$181,559 and a commitment to incur \$210,000 in qualifying exploration expenses related to flow-through shares before December 31, 2013.
-As discussed in note 17, the Company currently does not have sufficient resources to finance operating and exploration activities through its 2013 fiscal year.
-The ability of the Company to continue as a going concern and fund operating and exploration activities in an orderly manner will require further equity issues or other forms of financings in 2013.
-There is no assurance that the Company will be successful in obtaining required financing as and when needed.
+These financial statements are prepared on the assumption that the Company will continue as a going concern and realize its assets and discharge its liabilities and commitments in the normal course of business.
+Management is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
+At December 31, 2013, the Company had an accumulated deficit of \$22,692,409, a shareholders' deficit of \$659,029 and a working capital deficiency of \$592,913 and as discussed in note 17, the Company currently does not have sufficient resources to finance operating and exploration activities through its 2014 fiscal year.
+The ability of the Company to continue as a going concern and fund future exploration of its properties as well as general and administrative expenses in an orderly manner will require further equity issues or other forms of financings in 2014.
+There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.

-These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and liabilities that might be necessary should the Company be unable to continue as a going concern.
+These financial statements do not include any adjustments to carrying values and classification of asset amounts and liabilities, reported expense and the statement of financial position classifications used, that would be necessary if the going concern assumption were not appropriate.